interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 * **Captive Portal Redirect**: Right now the captive portal doesn't do any HTTP redirects, so requests for `http://example.com` will wind up with the captive portal page displayed, but appearing to come from the `example.com` domain.
 Also, requests for things other than the root of the domain, like `http://example.com/thingy.html` will 404, because there's no `thingy.html` on my server.
 Both of these ought to redirect to `http://10.2.0.2/index.html`.
 * **Android Experience Smoothing**: Potentially relatedly, Android doesn't display the little "log into WiFi network" prompt it displays for normal captive-portal-protected sites.
 This may be due to the lack of redirect, or it may be because it detects there's no log in form somehow.
 * **DNS Tunneling Prevention**: Because I expose a normal DNS server, it's possible to tunnel out to the Internet with something like [iodine](http://code.kryo.se/iodine/).
 However, since anyone tunneling over iodine is going to have to go through a proxy they control at the other end, I don't find it likely that I will be blamed for any nefarious crimes being tunneled over the DNS system, and so finding a way to prevent it isn't a priority for me.
+* **Missing `iptables` Rules**: I have had my `iptables` rules added by `/etc/rc.local` go missing on me during the time the system is up.
+I've unistalled the `ufw` package (`sudo apt-get remove ufw`), which is installed by default on Ubuntu and wants to manage your iptables rules for you.
+Perhaps that will solve the problem.